owenvickery/cg2at/README.md

 </p>

-If you are converting a multimeric protein, such as a potassium channel.
-You can fit the atomistic structure in several ways:
+If you are converting a multimeric protein, such as a potassium channel, the atomistic structure can be fitted in several ways:
 <pre>

 Default: